Oat: Phylogeny

 Phylogenetic analysis using molecular DNA and morphological evidence places the oat genus Avena in the Pooideae subfamily.
 That subfamily includes the cereals wheat, barley, and rye; they are in the Triticeae tribe, while Avena is in the Poeae, along with grasses such as Briza and Agrostis.
 The wild ancestor of Avena sativa and the closely related minor crop – A. byzantina – is A. sterilis, a naturally hexaploid wild oat, one that has its DNA in six sets of chromosomes.
 Genetic evidence shows that the ancestral forms of A. sterilis grew in the Fertile Crescent of the Near East.

 Analysis of maternal lineages of 25 Avena species using chloroplast and mitochondrial DNA showed that A. sativas hexaploid genome derives from three diploid oat species (each with two sets of chromosomes); the sets are dubbed A, B, C, and D. The diploid species are the CC A. ventricosa, the AA A. canariensis, and the AA A. longiglumis, along with two tetraploid oats (each with four sets), namely the AACC A. insularis and the AABB A. agadiriana.
 Tetraploids were formed as much as 10.6 mya, and hexaploids as much as 7.4 mya.
+Crosses among tetraploid or hexaploid species are fully fertile, but diploid species vary in how they interbreed.
+Crosses among species with different ploidy may be sterile or partially fertile.